 - Configuration sizing methods for aerodynamics, propulsion, weight, and flight trajectory.

 - Integration with aircraft, ground, and ship platforms.

 - Robustness, lethality, guidance, navigation, flight control, observables, survivability, safety, reliability, and cost.

 - Missile sizing examples.

-- Development of missile system, subsystems, and technology.
+- Development of missile systems, subsystems, and technology.

-Propulsion in Missile Design, Development, and System Engineering: Turbojet, ramjet, scramjet, ducted rocket, and rocket specific impulse, range, and thrust.
+- Propulsion in Missile Design, Development, and System Engineering: Turbojet, ramjet, scramjet, ducted rocket, and rocket-specific impulse, range, and thrust.
 Booster and inlet alternatives.
-High density fuels.
-Performance, explosive safety, toxicity, and observables tradeoffs.
-Propellant grain cross section trade-offs.
+High-density fuels.
+Performance, explosive safety, toxicity, and observable tradeoffs.
+Propellant grain cross-section trade-offs.
 Thrust magnitude control.
-Propellant ageing prediction.
+Propellant aging prediction.
 Combustion instability.
 Motor case and nozzle materials.

 - Weight in Missile Design, Development, and System Engineering: Weight prediction and minimizing weight.
 How to size subsystems to meet flight performance requirements.
 Structure factor of safety.
 Structure concepts and manufacturing processes.
 Airframe materials.
 Structure loads prediction.
 Airframe and rocket motor case design.
 Aerodynamic heating prediction and insulation trades.
 Thermal stress.
 Seeker dome materials and sizing.
 Power supply and actuator sizing.